fedir/fedir.github.com/_posts/2013-06-18-typo3-lts-smooth-migration-from-4.5.x-to-6.2.x.md

 - development workflow
 ---

-Collection of links which could help to migrate Your installation and extensions from TYPO3 v.4.5 LTS/4.7 to TYPO3 v.6.2 LTS.
+Collection of links and methods which could help to migrate Your installation and extensions from TYPO3 v.4.5 LTS/4.7 to TYPO3 v.6.2 LTS.

+## Planning

+1. Backup Your files and database.
+Version sources before to begin th emigration.
+2. Update all 4.5 extensions, which also compatible with 6.2.
+3. Install `smooth_migration` extension and make automatic code update.
+4. Move core symlinks to 6.2.
+5. Resolve blocking issues on buggy extension.
+6. Optionnaly migrate DAM to FAL with the help of `we_dam2fal62` extension.

-## Smooth migration extension
+## Smooth migration extension cheatsheet

 Marvelous extension which simplifies lot's of processes to analyze and to migrate the code of Your installation, what it becomes compatible with TYPO3 6.2.